jnozzi/cocoadev.com/markdown/QtAndCocoa.md

 [[[NSObject alloc];

 By convention in Cocoa, +alloc is a class method that returns a newly allocated instance of the class that receives the message.
-In the following code, the "alloc" message is sent to the General/NSObject class.
-Then the "init" message is sent to the General/NSObject instance that was returned.
+In the following code, the "alloc" message is sent to the NSObject class.
+Then the "init" message is sent to the NSObject instance that was returned.

-General/[[NSObject alloc] init];
+[[NSObject alloc] init];

 Objective-C class methods are similar to C++ "static" member functions.
 However, in Objective-C, class methods have a self variable that represents the class itself.
 C++ static member functions do not have a corresponding this variable.
 Objective-C class methods are fully polymorphic, and C++ static member functions are not.

 ----

 Ok, thanks a lot, it's solved.
-I'v set General/[myCocoaClass alloc] init] func1]; and i works.. i think so..
+I'v set [myCocoaClass alloc] init] func1]; and i works.. i think so..

 ----
 Don't forget your [[NSAutoreleasePools.